Timeline of the Yemeni revolution (3 June – 22 September 2011): 28 July

-At least 40 were killed in fighting between anti-government tribes and Yemen Army forces in Arhab District, a mountainous area north of Sana'a.
+At least 40 were killed in fighting between anti-government tribes and Yemen Army forces in Arhab District, a mountainous area north of Sanaa.

 30 July

-Tribes in opposition to the government of President Ali Abdullah Saleh declared an Alliance of Yemeni Tribes at the headquarters of General Ali Mohsen al-Ahmar's defected 1st Armoured Division in Sana'a.
+Tribes in opposition to the government of President Ali Abdullah Saleh declared an Alliance of Yemeni Tribes at the headquarters of General Ali Mohsen al-Ahmar's defected 1st Armoured Division in Sanaa.
 The Alliance, headed by a 116-member "consultative council", vowed to defend protesters and announced a de facto mutual defence agreement with the protest movement, warning, "Any aggression or threat against the [protest] venues ... will be considered an attack against the tribes."
 Sadiq al-Ahmar, the head of the powerful Hashid tribal federation, was inaugurated as the Alliance's leader.
 After officially assuming the role, he reportedly told the gathering, "Ali Abdullah Saleh will not rule us as long as I am alive."

 August

 1 August

-Demonstrators at the Change Square protest camp in Sana'a celebrated the beginning of Ramadan at dawn, with many venturing out of their tents despite heavy rains in order to pray in the square.
-Near Ta'izz, anti-government tribesmen reportedly clashed with pro-Saleh forces, leaving two tribal fighters dead and three injured.
+Demonstrators at the Change Square protest camp in Sanaa celebrated the beginning of Ramadan at dawn, with many venturing out of their tents despite heavy rains in order to pray in the square.
+Near Taiz, anti-government tribesmen reportedly clashed with pro-Saleh forces, leaving two tribal fighters dead and three injured.
 Allied tribes withdrew from an army offensive to fight Islamist militants in South Yemen, evidently in response to a recent friendly fire incident in which 15 tribal fighters were killed.